 - 5. The student who does not demonstrate improved skills in the specified time period may be removed from the practicum placements and clock hours accrued may not be counted.
 This decision will be made jointly by the clinical educator/faculty and the off-campus coordinator (when relevant) along with the Academic advisor and Clinic Director.
 On occasion, an off-campus clinical educator may insist that a student's placement be discontinued without an opportunity for a remediation plan. - 6.
-The student who completes a semester with an unsatisfactory rating for progress in meeting clinical competencies (has not met goals in a previously-developed remediation plan or has a mean semester clinical grade of B- or below) is not eligible for an off-campus placement in the subsequent semester.
+The student who completes a semester with an unsatisfactory rating for progress in meeting clinical competencies (has not met goals in a previously developed remediation plan or has a mean semester clinical grade of B- or below) may not be eligible for an off-campus placement in the subsequent semester.
 Instead, the student could be assigned to remain in an on-campus practicum unless there are mitigating factors that affect that as an option.
 The process is designed to provide the student with intensive clinical instruction to support progress towards clinical performance goals.
-This policy is designed to assist the student in developing professional competency and to protect clients and affiliations with off-campus practicumsites. - 7.
+This policy is designed to assist the student in developing professional competency and to protect clients and affiliations with off-campus practicum sites.
+If the student does not complete a clinical course, that course still must be taken in order to graduate. - 7.
 If the student is in the final semester of the graduate program and ends the semester with an unsatisfactory grade (B- or below) in practicum, (s)he may find it necessary to extend his/her graduate program to meet all the clinical requirements. - 8.
 At the end of each semester, the student clinician must complete a Clinical Teaching Evaluation for each clinical faculty/educator with whom they have worked.
 This feedback is used to improve the clinical practicum experience and to help clinical faculty/educators continue to develop supervisory skills.